AriFordsham/GHCWiki/ghc-api-status.md

 ```

+GHC internally uses `handleSourceError`, but this is only to avoid bootstrapping issues.
+API clients can just use the standard extensible exception handling mechanism, but should use `gcatch`, `gtry`, etc. as these work in any monad with the proper instance.

-To start a GHC API session you now use:
+To start a 'Ghc' session use:

 ```wiki
 withGhc :: Maybe FilePath  -- path to GHC library